 The basic course, normally taken in the freshman and sophomore years, provides training and instruction in leadership, public speaking, and basic military subjects, such as the Army’s role and organizational structure, history and philosophy of the Army, basic tactics, land navigation, first aid, group dynamics, and leadership traits and characteristics.
 Basic course students incur no military obligation and is only available to freshman and sophomore students.

 The advanced course is normally taken in the junior and senior years.
 The instruction includes management, military skills, advanced leadership and tactics, logistics, administration, military law, ethics, and professionalism, and includes attendance at the ROTC Cadet Leadership Course (CLC).
-Students receive $450 per month subsistence pay during the junior year and $500 per month in their senior year.
+Students receive subsistence pay during their junior and senior years.

 To enroll in the advanced course, an applicant must complete either the basic course or the four-week Cadet Initial Entry Training (CIET); or have received basic course credit for previous military experience.

 Note: The Advanced course (300 and 400 level) is a requirement for Scholarship and contracted cadets only and is not offered to participating students.

 Uniforms and Equipment